All Episodes

 All that to say, you know.

-Oh, I didn't know you were the boss.
+Oh, I didn't know you're the boss.

 Yeah, well, so most of the time.